Howrah–Katihar Weekly Express

 The Howrah–Katihar Weekly Express is an Express train belonging to Northeast Frontier Railway zone that runs between Howrah Junction and Katihar Junction in India.
 It is currently being operated with 15711/15712 train numbers on a four days in a week basis.

 Service

-The 15711/Howrah–Katihar Weekly Express has an average speed of 48 km/hr and covers 424 km in 8h 50m.
-The 15712/Katihar–Howrah Weekly Express has an average speed of 48 km/hr and covers 424 km in 8h 50m.
+The 15711/Howrah–Katihar Weekly Express has an average speed of 48 km/h and covers 424 km in 8h 50m.
+The 15712/Katihar–Howrah Weekly Express has an average speed of 48 km/h and covers 424 km in 8h 50m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with a max speed of 110 kmph.
-The train consists of 16 coaches:
+The train has standard LHB rakes with a max speed of 110 kmph.
+The train consists of 15 coaches: